 Please see the guidelines and list of participating publishers.

-What if my article is to be published open access (OA)?
+What if my article is to be published open access?

-Firstly, please note that much of the same information on permissions applies to both OA and subscription articles.
+Firstly, please note that much of the same information on permissions applies to both open access (OA) and subscription articles.
 Whether you are publishing your article on an open access basis or not, you will need to seek permission to reuse any content in which copyright is owned by a third party (the “rightsholder”) in your article.